LucyMcGowan/tidycode/README.md

 m <- matahari::dance_recital(code)
 ```

+Alternatively, you may already have a matahari tibble that was recorded
+during an R session.

 Load the tidycode library.

 ``` r
 library(tidycode)
 ```

-We can use the expressions from this matahari tibble extract the names
+We can use the expressions from this matahari tibble to extract the
-of the packages included.
+names of the packages included.

 ``` r
 (pkg_names <- ls_packages(m$expr))